polyactis/pymodule/visualize/README.md

 This folder contains some GUI programs to inspect data.

-# 1. DataMatrixGUI: A Python2+Gtk2 program.
+# 1. DataMatrixGUI: A Python2 Gtk2 program

 WARNING: Gtk2 is deprecated, replaced by Gtk3.
-Still runnable on 18.04 but may not in the future.
+But it is still runnable on 18.04.

 ## 1.1.
 Prequisites

-Install these .deb packages via apt on Ubuntu 16.04/18.04, unless noted.
+Install these packages via apt (except palos) on Ubuntu 16.04/18.04.

+1. palos (pip2 install)
 1. python-glade2
 1. python-gnome2
 1. python-gtk2
 1. python-matplotlib
-1. palos (pip install)

 On Ubuntu 18.04, install matplotlib manually to make sure matplotlib.backends._backend_gdk is compiled.
 The Ubuntu matplotlib package did not compile _backend_gdk.so.